johndoesstuff/uniblVM/README.md

 Jump to address if B is zero

 *Jumping is useful but having a conditional jump is also required for turing completeness.
-You may have noticed that* `JMPBZ` *could potentially eliminate the need for* `JMPA` *by using STA to override the value at the address of the argument then setting B to zero, however this is more tedious and memory inefficient than simply implementing this function into the virtual machine.
-Especially because JMPA allows for the value of B to transfer without having to store it in memory.*
+You may have noticed that* `JMPBZ` *could potentially eliminate the need for* `JMP` *by always setting B to zero, however this is more tedious and memory inefficient than simply implementing this function into the virtual machine.
+The power of JMP is that it allows for the value of B to transfer without having to store it in memory.*

 **6 = ADDAB**